Arabic fish stew with lemon and saffron and hot pepper rouille (Yakhnit samak)

 Lime juice, to taste

 To make the rouille, peel and chunk the potatoes.
-Add to a pot with the water, garlic, chillies, saffron, and salt.
+Add garlic, chillies, saffron, and salt to a pot with the water.
 Bring to a boil and simmer for 15 minutes till the potatoes are very soft.
 The water should be almost gone at this point.
 Set aside to cool.

 Chop the roasted pepper roughly.
-Add the contents of the boiled potato pot, excluding any remaining water, the roasted pepper, lime juice, and black pepper and blitz till very smooth. taste and adjust salt and lime juice.
-You want a slightly spicy sauce and tart, and delicious.
+Add the contents of the boiled potato pot, excluding any remaining water, the roasted pepper, lime juice, and black pepper, and blitz until very smooth.
+Taste and adjust salt and lime juice.
+You want a slightly spicy, tart, and delicious sauce.
 Set aside.
-This sauce can be made up to 1 day in advance.
+This sauce can be made up to one day in advance.

-To make the stew, heat the oil in a large pot and add the onions, leeks, bay leaf and garlic.
-Sautè on low heat till the onions are very soft, about 7-10 minutes without colouring the onions.
+To make the stew, heat the oil in a large pot and add the onions, leeks, bay leaf, and garlic.
+Sautè on low heat until the onions are very soft, about 7-10 minutes, without colouring them.

-Add the saffron, cumin and thyme and give the pot a quick stir.
+Add the saffron, cumin and thyme and stir the pot quickly.
 Allow the spices to cook for 10 seconds.
 Add the tomatoes and chillies and cook till the tomatoes have broken down and you have a sauce.

 Add the salt and water and bring them to a boil.
 You can prep to this point and leave the stew till you are ready to serve it.

-Meanwhile, cook the moghrabieh in 2 cups water till ready, about 10 minutes or as per directions on the packet.
-You want the pearls just cooked, a little raw is also fine.
-Drain and toss with 1 teaspoon of olive oil to prevent them from sticking to each other.
+Meanwhile, cook the moghrabieh in 2 cups water until ready, about 10 minutes or as per the directions on the packet.
+You want the pearls just cooked; a little raw is also fine.
+Drain and toss with one teaspoon of olive oil to prevent them from sticking together.
 Set aside.

-When you want to serve the stew, bring the stew back to a boil and add the fish fillets and cook for 5-7 minutes for the whole fish or 3 minutes for the fish fillets.
-The fish needs to be just cooked through.
+When you want to serve the stew, bring it back to a boil, add the fish fillets, and cook for 5-7 minutes for the whole fish or 3 minutes for the fish fillets.
+The fish just needs to be cooked through.

 Serve immediately with half the moghrabieh mixed in, garnished with cilantro and the hot rouille on the side.